-"This publication is designed to provide accurate and authoritative information in regard to the subject matter covered.
+"This publication is designed to provide accurate and authoritative information regarding the subject matter covered.
 It is presented with the understanding that the publisher is not engaged in rendering legal or accounting service.
 If legal or other assistance is required, the services of a competent professional should be sought".

-From a Declaration of Principals jointly adopted by a committee of the American Bar Association and a committee of publishers and associations.
+From a Declaration of Principles jointly adopted by a committee of the American Bar Association and a committee of publishers and associations.

-© 1990 - 2017 by Ed Horan Gainesville, VA ed@1031.us
+© 1990 - 2018 by Ed Horan Gainesville, VA ed@1031.us